amplication/docs/docs/plugins/developing-a-plugin.md

 For example: @amplication/plugin-db-mysql

-As a result, in the `README.md` file, you would need to change the title and the npm downloads to this:
+As a result, in the `README.md` file, you would have to change the title and the npm downloads to this:

 ```md
 # @{your-organization-name}/plugin-{your-plugin-name}